Buithaoaineu/Time-Series_Group-6_Topic-10_MNE/docs/script_2.md

 **Introduction**

 In this section, I will present the exploratory data analysis of our EEG and eye‑tracking dataset.
-The goal of EDA is to understand the basic structure of the data, identify potential patterns such as trends or seasonality, and highlight any issues that may affect further analysis
+The goal of EDA is to understand the basic structure of the data
 **Dataset Description**

 In this study, we use the MNE Sample Dataset, a standard dataset commonly employed for practicing EEG analysis.
 The dataset contains both EEG signals (recorded with the EGI system) and eye-tracking data (in ASCII format), collected from a pupillary light reflex experiment.